spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 ## Deploy a Nutanix Cluster

-Use the following steps to deploy a new Nutanix cluster.
+Use the following steps to deploy a Kubernetes cluster on Nutanix using Palette.

 1. Log in to [Palette](https://console.spectrocloud.com/).